What Anna Wintour Really Thought of Meghan Markle's Wedding Dress

 As the name suggests, the video featured the Vogue editor-in-chief answering questions from people she'd never met.
 One questioner wanted to know the fashion icon's thoughts on the Duchess of Sussex.

-Look back on the royal's big day and her Givenchy dress, Wintour described Meghan's wedding dress choice as "brilliant."
+Looking back on the royal's big day and her Givenchy dress, Wintour described Meghan's wedding dress choice as "brilliant."

 "It was sophisticated.
 It was chic.
 It was grown-up," Wintour said, recalling Clare Waight Keller's design.
 "It was an English designer—albeit one that was working for a French house, which in a way was a message to the world: 'Yes, I'm from somewhere else, but I belong.'"